 Even though Visual Basic .NET continues to hold the sixth position as last year in the most popular programming languages list for 2019, there is an overall decline in the ratings of the language.
 It is one of Microsoft’s OOP languages which combines the power of .NET Framework-based classes and run-time environment.
 Derived from VB6, it is well known for the development of GUI applications making tasks easier for programmers and improving productivity.
 For coders, VB .NET offers a fast and easy way to create desktop applications for the Windows platform as well as web-services and web development.

 Career Opportunity: Senior Engineer, Software Developer, DevOps Engineer, QA Automation Engineer

 Career Opportunity: Web Developer, Software Developer, App Developer, UI/UX Engineer

 Career Opportunity: Web Developer, App Developer

-SQL has sunk from the ninth slot to the tenth slot.
+SQL has risen to the ninth slot once again.
 The popular query language was rapidly progressing in number in the top 20 programming languages of the TIOBE index for quite some time.
 However, the ratings for SQL show a slump this month.
 It is worth noting that despite the presence of other database technology, this standard query language for managing databases has been reigning for the past four decades.
 The reason being its simplicity, reliability, ubiquity and an active community that does a lot to keep this open-source language around.
 SQL is typically easier for beginners to learn compared to other languages and as far as a career path is concerned, several well-paying jobs like Data Analyst require SQL as a must.